+CONTRAINDICATIONS:

-CONTRAINDICATIONS: Contraindications include, but are not limited to:
+Contraindications include, but are not limited to:

-- Active infectious process or significant risk of infection (immunocompromise). - b.
-Fever or leukocytoses. - c.
-Any patient with bone absorption, osteopenia, osteomalacia and/or osteoporosis. - d.
-Any case not requiring bone graft and fusion. - e.
-Pregnancy. - Any case where the components would be too large or too small to achieve a successful result. - g.
-Signs of local inflammation. - h.
-Any pathological condition that would preclude the potential benefit of spinal implant surgery such as presence of congenital abnormalities, elevation of sedimentation rate unexplained by other diseases, elevation of white blood cell count or a marked left shift in the WBC differential count.; elevation of sedimentation rate unexplained by other disease or elevation of white blood cell count or a marked left shift in the WBC differential count. - Any patient with inadequate soft tissue coverage of operative site or inadequate bone from any cause for implants. - Morbid obesity. - k.
-Any patient with allergy or intolerance of the implant materials. - Any patient in whom utilization would interfere with anatomical structure or physiological function. - m.
-Any patient unwilling to follow post operative instructions.

-n.
-Any case not directed in indications.
+а Active infectious process or significant risk of infection (immunocompromise).

+- b.
+Fever or leukocytoses. - Any patient with bone absorption, osteopenia, osteomalacia and/or osteoporosis. c. - d Any case not requiring bone graft and fusion. - Pregnancy. e. - Any case where the components would be too large or too small to achieve a successful f. result. - Signs of local inflammation. g. - Any pathological condition that would preclude the potential benefit of spinal implant surgery such as presence of congenital abnormalities, elevation of sedimentation rate unexplained by other diseases, elevation of white blood cell count or a marked left shift in the WBC differential count.; elevation of sedimentation rate unexplained by other disease or elevation of white blood cell count or a marked left shift in the WBC differential count. - Any patient with inadequate soft tissue coverage of operative site or inadequate bone i. from any cause for implants. - Morbid obesity. - Any patient with allergy or intolerance of the implant materials. k - Any patient in whom utilization would interfere with anatomical structure or 1. physiological function. - Any patient unwilling to follow post operative instructions. m. - Any case not directed in indications. n.

-WARNINGS: The safety and effectiveness of pedicle screw spinal systems have been established only for spinal conditions with significant mechanical instability or deformity requiring fusion with instrumentation as described in the INDICATIONS Section.
+WARNINGS: The safety and effectiveness of pedicle screw spinal systems have been established only for spinal conditions with significant mechanical instability or deformity requiring fusion with instrumentation.
+These conditions are significant mechanical instability or deformity of the thoracic, lumbar and sacral spine secondary to degenerative spondylolisthesis (grades 3 and 4) of the L5-S1 vertebra, degenerative spondylolisthesis with objective evidence of neurologic impairment, fracture, dislocation, scoliosis, kyphosis, spinal tumor and failed previous fusion (pseudarthrosis).
 The safety and effectiveness of this device for any other conditions are unknown.